Punchbowl, Inc.: History

-Punchbowl was founded by software and user interface experts Matt Douglas and Sean Conta, who previously worked together at Bose Corporation.
-Incorporated on April 11, 2006, the company officially launched on January 15, 2007, under the name MyPunchbowl.com as a free site for party planning.
+Punchbowl was founded by Matt Douglas and Sean Conta, who previously worked together at Bose Corporation.
+The company was incorporated on April 11, 2006.
+However, it was officially launched on January 15, 2007, under the name MyPunchbowl.com as a free site for party planning.

 The company was funded by Contour Venture Partners, Intel Capital, and eCoast Angels, receiving its seed round of funding on October 2, 2007, from lead investor Intel Capital.
 On September 16, 2008, Punchbowl announced its Series A round of funding in the amount of $2.1 million led by Contour Venture Partners.